 The company doesn’t produce whatever it sells in the market.
 The products are procured in bulk from other companies and sold to the members of the club.
 It’s a simple model of making a profit by selling the products at a higher price than it was bought for.
 The subscribers become the members of the club which are delivered products every month.

 - Shipping Cost (shipping + envelope + printing cost)

 - Selling, General & Administrative costs (includes marketing, administrative, and other miscellaneous cost and expenses)

 The company bears the product and shipping cost for the first product sold to a customer.
-Shipping cost and product cost (+ profit) is charged to the bill if the customer continues the subscription.
+Shipping cost and product cost (+ profit) are charged to the bill if the customer continues the subscription.

 How is DSC different from other companies?

 Dollar shave club has positioned itself as a club and not as a usual company.
 It has addressed the actual problems of men which they incur while purchasing grooming products.
-Though they are actually doing everything same as it is done by a usual company; their marketing strategy is different.
+Though they are actually doing everything the same as it is done by a usual company; their marketing strategy is different.

 Marketing Strategies adopted by Dollar Shaving Club

 Dollar Shave Club has some great marketing brains.
 The hit the right nerve, of the right target audience, with right products.